 - O33 Classification of chemical products

 - O34 Classification of ingoing substances

 - O35 Prohibited substances

 - O37 Metal complex dyes and pigments

 - Declaration from the producer of impregnation, coatings, laminates, and membranes that halogenated polymers are not used.
+Appendix 18 can be used.

 - Declaration from the producer of impregnation, coatings, laminates and membranes as described in requirement O33, O34, O35 and O37.
+Appendix 18 can be used.